Should you cancel your health insurance plan to cut down on expenses?

 If you’ve always had health insurance, but just need to reduce your expenses, talk to me to find out if there’s a plan that can still serve your needs and save you money.
 Some of the recent clients with whom I’ve been speaking are so glad they reached out to have a discussion about their coverage.
 Many realized that they could be taking advantage of a different policy at this stage of their business.
 Once we laid all the options on the table, they discovered that making some policy adjustments would be more beneficial for their business in this uncertain economy.

 I’m licensed to consult in 30 states across the nation.
-I’m proud to help advise individuals, families, and business owners on personally-customized health insurance options.
+I’m proud to help advise individuals, families, and business owners on personally-customized health insurance in COVID-19 circumstances and otherwise.
 I’d love to connect with you and have a discussion on YOUR current situation and see how I can help YOU.
 Advice and consultation are ALWAYS FREE.
 Schedule today!